 Chestnut v.
-Jones
+Merrill

 Eight Alabama voters filed a federal lawsuit alleging that Alabama’s 2011 congressional map violates Section 2 of the Voting Rights Act (VRA).
 The plaintiffs argue the map packs African-American voters into the Seventh Congressional District and significantly cracks African-American voters between three other congressional districts, with the effect of diluting African-American voting.
 The suit alleges that the African-American population in the three “cracked” congressional districts is sufficient to form a second majority-minority district.